SceneExpander: Text-Guided 3D Scene Expansion via Free-Form View Insertion

 We conduct a user study with 39 participants to evaluate insertion satisfaction (H-IS) and rendering quality (H-RQ).
 For each case, participants view the camera-navigation renderings from all methods and rank them from best to worst under each criterion.
 H-IS focuses on whether the prompt-requested content or new region is correctly realized and integrated, while H-RQ focuses on overall visual quality and stability, penalizing artifacts such as ghosting, noise, and distortions.
 We convert ranks to scores by assigning 5 to the top-ranked method and 1 to the bottom-ranked method, and report the average over all participants and cases.
 Fig.~\ref{fig:user_study_ui} shows the voting interface for H-IS, and the interface for H-RQ follows the same format.

-\section{VLM-based Evaluation Details}
+\subsection{VLM-based Evaluation Details}

 We use GPT-5.2 as a vision-language evaluator to assess results from the expanded 3D scene reconstruction.
 For each test case, we provide GPT with the target generated image and sampled rendered video frames produced by camera navigation in the reconstructed expanded scene.
-We compute two scores: edit correctness (GPT-IS) and render quality (GPT-RQ), using the prompts shown in Fig.~\ref{fig:prompt} and Fig.~\ref{fig:prompt2}.
+We compute two scores: insertion satisfaction (GPT-IS) and render quality (GPT-RQ), using the prompts shown in Fig.~\ref{fig:prompt} and Fig.~\ref{fig:prompt2}.